Roc Toolkit internal modules

 163 //! invoked.
 The completer is invoked on event loop thread after once and only once,

-164 //! after the task completes or is cancelled.
+164 //! after the task completes or is canceled.
 Completer should never block.

 165 //!